genderkit/genderkit/_articles/hair-curling.md

 5. *Curl each section in turn*

    Wrap the hair around the iron and holding it there for about ten seconds before releasing it.
 Untie or unclip each section as you work on it.
-6. *If you have hairspray, you can apply it once you are done*
+6. *Apply hairspray*

-   Hairspray will make the curls last longer.
+   Once you are done, apply hairspray if you have it - this will make the curls last longer.
 7. *Unplug the curling tongs*

    Place the tongs somewhere away from anything flammable while they cool.
 Keep them out of reach of children.